The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 So, our `getRandomIntInRange()` is a helper function, but it's not pure.
 We could call it ten times with the same arguments, but get wildly different outputs.
 However, a `checkAnswer()` would have exactly the same outputs no matter how many times you called it with the same arguments.
 If you send in matching numbers, it will always congratulate, and if they don't match, it will always say better luck.

-If you're interested in pure functions, check out this article on Functional [Programming in JS](https://www.freecodecamp.org/news/functional-programming-in-javascript/)
+If you're interested in pure functions, check out this article on [Functional Programming in JS](https://www.freecodecamp.org/news/functional-programming-in-javascript/).

 # Pause: MVP Done!
 You did it again!
 Absolutely *crushing* these checkpoints.
 See how quickly we can move with good planning and foundations?
+Checkpoints/steps should be large enough for a logical goal, but small enough so that you can maintain momentum.

 # Stretch Goals: More options
-Well, you hit the main functionality, and now you can just add more handlers for more routing options.
+You hit the main functionality, and now you can just add more handlers for more "routing" options.
 Here's the starter code for some wisdom and cheers (since we haven't technically gone over `arrays` yet).
 Look how it uses the length as the end of the random number range.
+You'll see why this length is an exclusive max next week!

 ```js
 const wordsOfWisdom = [